hexnite-jpg/ue-discord-bug-reporter-bot/docs/PLUGIN_INTEGRATION.md

 - Preserves the screenshot in the embed
 - Adds reaction-based status tracking
 - Waits for log file attachment (30-second window)

+In a forum style channel, all of this will be included in the post and the bot won't need to move things around.

 ### 2. Log File Association